+The Platinum Card® from American Express

-Let's get this out of the way right away: The Platinum Card® from American Express isn't for everyone.
-It carries a sizable annual fee at $550 and requires a level of fiscal responsibility many consumers find too daunting to take on.
-But for those with excellent credit and strong fiscal discipline, The Platinum Card® from American Express offers unique perks and benefits that make membership well worth it, and that led us to name this card a 2022 editor's choice pick for the Best Luxury Credit Cards and it routinely makes our Best Credit Cards for Airport Lounge Access as well.
+Let's get this out of the way right up front: The Platinum Card® from American Express isn't for everyone.
+It carries a sizable annual fee at $695 and requires a level of fiscal responsibility many consumers find too daunting to take on.
+But for those with excellent credit and strong fiscal discipline, the Platinum Card® offers unique perks and benefits that make membership well worth it, and that led us to name this card a 2022 editor's choice pick for the Best Luxury Credit Cards and it routinely makes our Best Credit Cards for Airport Lounge Access as well.
 (American Express is a CardRatings advertiser; See Rates and Fees; terms apply.)

 Some of those features include:

 - Earn 100,000 Membership Rewards points after you spend $6,000 on purchases on your new card in your first six months of card membership